cat-pedigree/.github/profile/readme.md

   </a>
 </p>

-Cat Pedigree is an application created using the `Kotlin programming language`, you can view all the mobile development code in the repository `https://github.com/cat-pedigree/app` and to see the application usage guide you can see the following link
+Cat Pedigree is an application built using `Kotlin programming language`, you can see all the mobile development code in this [repository](https://github.com/cat-pedigree/app) and to see the application usage guide you can see the following link

-#### User Interface
+## User Interface
 You can see all the user interface and user experience at the following link

 |  ![User Interface](https://github.com/cat-pedigree/.github/blob/main/assets/images/ui/1.png) | ![User Interface](https://github.com/cat-pedigree/.github/blob/main/assets/images/ui/2.png)  |
 |---|---|
 | ![User Interface](https://github.com/cat-pedigree/.github/blob/main/assets/images/ui/3.png)  | ![User Interface](https://github.com/cat-pedigree/.github/blob/main/assets/images/ui/4.png)  |

-#### How to clone this project
+## How to clone this project

-##### Clone Manual
+### Clone Manual
 - You can clone the `Cat Pedigree App` repository or download the zip file from the app repository by:
 ```bash
 git clone https://github.com/cat-pedigree/app.git